misirov/Antei/README.md

 # Antei
-XLAB Project.
+XLAB Assignment.
 Antei is a prototype for a yield aggregator
 Note: This code is not safe and should not be used in production.